thiodordelis/unvtion_ch/Readme.md

 ### Laravel

-First setup your database inside the .env file.
+First, setup your database(mysql) inside the .env file.
 Database name should be ```cars```.
-After you have a working database with correct credentials run:
+After you have a working database with valid credentials run:

     php artisan migrate:fresh --seed